Cleric 5e (5th Edition) Class in D&D Classes

 It’s important as per the Cleric 5e D&D that once the deity is chosen, you have to consider your cleric’s relationship to that god and then it’s just that you enter the service willingly or even can see that if God has chosen you, impelling you into the service with no regard for your wishes.

-How did the temple priests of your faith regard you and as a champion or a troublemaker?
-What is your ultimate goal and does your deity have a special task in mind for you or you are striving to prove yourself worthy of the great quest.
+How did the temple priests of your faith regard you as a champion or a troublemaker?
+What is your ultimate goal and does your deity have a special task in mind for you or you are striving to prove yourself worthy of the great quest?

 Spell save DC